lyleLH/lyleLH/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on iOS
+- 🔭 I’m currently working on iOS and TS fullstack development.
-- 🌱 I’m currently learning RxSwift & Flutter
-- 👯 I’m looking to collaborate on open source community
+- 👯 I’m looking to collaborate on open source community and remote job.
 - 📫 How to reach me: v2top1lyle@gmail.com

 ###  Language